Xget7/trial-feature-test/docs/ARCHITECTURE.md

 - **OTA Updates**: Critical for quick bug fixes without app store review
 - **Simplicity**: No need to manage native code (Xcode/Android Studio)
 - **Developer Experience**: Excellent tooling and documentation

+**Important Note:**
+- **No Native Code Touched**: This is a 100% Expo managed workflow - zero native iOS or Android code was written or modified
+- **No `ios/` or `android/` directories**: These are not checked into the repository
+- **All native features** via Expo modules (expo-speech-recognition, expo-av, expo-notifications, etc.)
+- **Future native work**: If native modules are needed in the future, would require ejecting to bare workflow or using custom development builds

 **Trade-offs Accepted:**
 - Limited native module flexibility